michael-milette/moodle-local_mailtest/README.md

 ### Are there any security considerations?

-This plugin allows administrators to submit an email through a web form which is restricted to logged in Moodle administrators only.
+This plugin allows only Moodle Site Administrators to submit an email through a restricted web form only they can access.

 ## Other questions